 Greetings from the Office of Digital Learning and Inquiry (DLINQ)!
-As fall term approaches, we are looking forward to working with you to explore and create digital learning opportunities that advance your pedagogical goals and support student learning.
+As the spring term nears, we are looking forward to working with you to explore and create digital learning opportunities that advance your pedagogical goals and support student learning.

 Online, Self-Paced Technology Orientation Modules

 Whether you’re new to Middlebury, or just need a refresher, we recommend reviewing our Faculty Technology Orientation modules, a series of self-paced, online modules that covers a variety of topics including:

 - Activating/resetting your Middlebury credentials

 - Connecting to Middlebury’s cyberinfrastructure (wifi, email, printing, etc.).